mypersoneight/DocuFormat/README.md

 # Run and deploy your AI Studio app

+## Android build & icon assets ✅

+- I added an SVG logo at `public/assets/icon.svg` and a script to generate icons (`npm run generate:icons`).
+- You can scaffold an Android app using Capacitor (`npm run cap:init`) and build it locally or with the included GitHub Actions workflow (`.github/workflows/android-build.yml`).

+---

 This contains everything you need to run your app locally.

 View your app in AI Studio: https://ai.studio/apps/drive/11V9T1jFV3QaxnogiFVJAA0pho8RQNi7p